pcaciula/SlimMVC/README.md

-Implementação MVC utilizando Slim Framework
+MVC Implementation of Slim Framework
 ===========================================
+-uses idiorm for models